Soviet9773Red/ollama-gradio-chat/README.md

-# Local AI Chat (Ollama + Gradio) ollama-gradio-chat
+# Local AI Chat (Ollama + Gradio)

-Lightweight local AI chat interface for experimenting with multiple Ollama models.
+**ollama-gradio-chat** is lightweight local AI chat interface for experimenting with multiple Ollama models.

-This project provides a simple web interface that allows you to interact with local LLMs, compare responses from different models, and display answers in structured Markdown format.
+This project provides a simple web interface that allows you to interact with local LLMs, compare responses from different models, and display answers in structured Markdown format.<br>
 The interface is designed as a local AI laboratory for testing models and prompts.

 ## Features